 It must also prove you left without intending to return instead of leaving to seek help or file a car accident report.

-Our team can help you combat these charges by proving you had legal cause to leave the scene, that you intended to return, or that you were unaware that an accident had occurred.
+Our team can help you combat these charges for leaving the scene of an accident by proving you had legal cause to do so, that you intended to return, or that you were unaware that an accident had occurred.

 When we represent you, our goal is to defend you, minimize the damage of conviction, or have the charges against you reduced or dismissed.
 We fight hard for a favorable outcome for every client we defend, and our team will fight hard for you and your future.